Chalarangelo/30-seconds-of-code/README.md

 Check if all elements in an array are equal.

-Use `Array.every()` to check if all the elements of the array are the same as the first one.
+Use `Array.prototype.every()` to check if all the elements of the array are the same as the first one.

 ```js
 const allEqual = arr => arr.every(val => val === arr[0]);